 Day Four: Everest Base Camp Trek

-Trek to Namche Bazaar
+Trek to Namche Bazaar and stay the night.

 Day Five: Everest Base Camp Trek

 Day Six: Base Camp Trek

 Everest Base Camp Trek Itinerary Day Seven: EBC Trek

 Day Eight: EBC Trek

 Day Nine: Everest Base Camp Trek

 Stay Gorak Shep

 Day Eleven: Everest Base Camp Trek

 Ascend Kala Pattar (which I didn’t do as I was too sick)